ABOUT PAUL SMITH

 Paul holds a bachelor’s degree in economics, and an MBA from the Wharton School at the University of Pennsylvania.
 He lives with his wife and two sons in the Cincinnati suburb of Mason, Ohio.
-You can connect with Paul here, or learn more about how to hire him for speaking, training, or coaching services.

-Paul’s personal story . . .
+PAUL’S PERSONAL STORY . . .

-Now I spend my time speaking to audiences all over the world to share the wisdom in these stories.
+I spend my time speaking to audiences all over the world to share the wisdom in these stories.

 My days now are a long way from the corporate life I used to lead.
 But I do work I’m truly passionate about, which I’m confident you’ll find as inspiring as I do.”